Spanish Formosa

+History

 Background

-In 1566, the Dutch rose up against the King Philip II in Hapsburg Netherlands.
-The Dutch Republic and its allies, England and France attacked and looted some of Spain's overseas territories, as part of the Eighty Years' War.
+In 1566, the Dutch rose up against Spanish rule in the Habsburg Netherlands.
+The Dutch and their allies, England and France, attacked Spain's overseas colonies as part of the Eighty Years' War.
 The Spanish cut the Dutch rebels off from the spice trade based in Lisbon, making it necessary for the Dutch to send their own expeditions to the sources of these commodities to take control of the much desired spice trade in the East Indies.

 As a result of the Iberian Union of Portugal and Spain in 1580, the Dutch of the Seventeen Provinces fought the Dutch–Portuguese War.
-Allies England and France became enemies of both Portugal and Spain.
+England and France became enemies of both Portugal and Spain.
 The Dutch colonisation of Formosa was part of the unsuccessful campaign to seize the possessions of the Spanish Habsburgs in Asia, including the Philippines.
 The Dutch began to attack a string of often undermanned coastal fortresses that comprised the Habsburg's Portuguese African and Asian possessions.
 The settlements were sometimes isolated, difficult to reinforce if attacked, and prone to being picked off one by one.
 However, the Dutch were mostly unsuccessful in these attempts.

 Pursuing their quest for alternative routes to Asia for trade, the first Dutch privateer squadron to reach the Philippines on 14 December 1600 was led by pirate Olivier van Noort.
 The Dutch sought to dominate the commercial sea trade in Southeast Asia, often engaging in piracy and privateering.
 They attempted to disrupt trade by harassing the coasts of Manila Bay and its environs, and preyed on sampans and junks from China and Japan trading at Manila.
 In the context of this competition for trade, the Dutch established a colony at Tayouan, present-day Anping, in the south of Formosa.
 From there they tried threaten Spain's trade in the region.
 As a counter to this threat, the Spanish colonial authorities in Manila decided to establish their own colony in the north of the island.